Department establishes and administers all procedures relative to the

 Special Collection (Spec.
 C.) books are housed

-attendants.
-All Special Collection books are to be used in house.
+on the first floor.
+All Special Collection books are to be used in house

 Interlibrary Loan (ILL)